cculianu/electrum-cash-protocol/protocol-basics.rst

 <http://www.jsonrpc.org/specification_v1>`_ and `JSON RPC 2.0
 <http://www.jsonrpc.org/specification>`_ are specified; use of version
 2.0 is encouraged but not required.
-Server support for batch requests *is* implemented in Fulcrum as of version 1.6.0.
+Server support for batch requests *is* implemented in Fulcrum as of Fulcrum version 1.6.0.

 .. note::
   A client or server should only indicate JSON RPC 2.0 by